Mike McCarley: Golf Channel

 Golf Channel came under the umbrella of NBC Universal when its owner, Comcast, acquired control of NBCU on January 28, 2011.
 On February 2, NBC Sports Group announced that McCarley would take the reins as Golf Channel president.
 McCarley said his mandate was to integrate and grow the golf assets of the newly combined company, which includes NBC and digital tee-time booker GolfNow.

-In 2011 Golf Channel started a trend of several years of growth, setting viewership records every year from 2011-14.
+In 2011 Golf Channel started a trend of several years of growth, setting viewership records every year from 2011 to 2014.
 In 2012 Golf Channel became the fastest-growing network on U.S. television among networks serving 80 million or more homes, according to the Nielsen Company.
 Also in 2012, Golf Channel launched programming for the first time in India and other markets across South Asia.
 Today Golf Channel is available to nearly 500 million viewers in more than 80 countries and nine languages around the world.

-In addition to increased viewership, McCarley steered continued growth by adding younger-skewing programming, partnering with the NCAA for the college golf championship and Augusta National Golf Club, home of the Masters, for the Drive, Chip and Putt Championship for children and extending the flagship “Morning Drive” program to seven days a week with a broader focus to include the lifestyle of golf and increased the focus on quality.
+In addition to increased viewership, McCarley steered continued growth by adding younger-skewing programming, partnering with the NCAA for the college golf championship and Augusta National Golf Club, home of the Masters, for the Drive, Chip and Putt Championship for children and extending the flagship "Morning Drive" program to seven days a week with a broader focus to include the lifestyle of golf and increased the focus on quality.
 The network received the most Emmy nominations in its history in 2014.
 McCarley said Golf will invest in more high-quality originals that will keep its viewers returning.

 In a landmark, 12-year agreement in 2015, NBC and Golf Channel won the rights to televise the British Open, which had been held by ABC for more than 50 years and became the first major golf championship on Golf Channel.
 In 2018, the audience for the British Open topped the audience for the U.S. Open for the first time in history and was the most-watched British Open in 18 years.

 Technology subsidiary GolfNow, expanded to Europe and opened new headquarters in Belfast.
 According to the Belfast Telegraph, its Belfast city offices now house 71 staff.

 In 2018, the network announced a partnership with St. Andrews Links and its seven golf courses, including the Old Course where golf has been played since the 1400s.

 In November 2019, the NBC Sports Group acquired EZLinks Golf, the parent company of TeeOff.com.
 The merger means that tee time booking industry titans GolfNow and Teeoff.com are now under the same umbrella.

-In March 2020 NBC Sports struck a new nine-year deal with the PGA Tour, the organizer of the main professional men’s golf tours in the United States.
+In March 2020 NBC Sports struck a new nine-year deal with the PGA Tour, the organizer of the main professional men's golf tours in the United States.

-Also in 2020 mid-COVID-19 pandemic, NBC completed “one of the most complicated TV Deals in golf history” requiring rights to the U.S. Open from Fox.
+Also in 2020 mid-COVID-19 pandemic, NBC completed "one of the most complicated TV Deals in golf history" requiring rights to the U.S. Open from Fox.